vloddot/jolt/SECURITY.md

 ## Reporting a Vulnerability

-If you want to report a security vulnerability, you can DM @vloddot#2349 on GitHub.
+If you want to report a security vulnerability, you can DM @vloddot#2349 on the main Revolt instance.